ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Events_

--   `input` - event emitted when there is a change in the the editor.
-This can be achieved through tiptap's [update event](https://tiptap.dev/api/events#update).
-Below are few scenarios to understand when an update event will trigger or not trigger:
+-   `input` - event emitted when there is a change in the editor.
+This can be achieved through Tiptap's [update event](https://tiptap.dev/api/events#update).
+Below are a few scenarios to understand when will an update event will fire:
-    1. An event is triggered for every input in the content of the editor, including text inputs, text formatting changes, and text removals.
+    1. An event is fired for every input in the content of the editor, including text inputs, text formatting changes, and text removals.
 The event data emitted is in the format of a `CustomEvent`.
 Note that this event does not contain any custom data or the value of the content in the text editor.
-    2. Event will not triggered when there are no change made to the content of the editor.
-For example, all mouse events, selecting the texts, state changes etc,.
+    2. An event will not fire when there are no changes made to the content of the editor.
+For example, all mouse events, selecting the texts, state changes, etc,

 _CSS Classes and CSS Custom Properties that affect the component_